SteveSimpson/PhpMysqlRsyslogViewer/README.md

 ### 7. Configure Apache to show the pages

-I suggest that you use Apache to add a password
+I suggest that you use Apache to add a password.
+This will make the logs avaiable at https://localhost/log

-add this file to /etc/httpd/conf.modules.d/
+add this file to /etc/httpd/conf.modules.d/ & make sure that it is included by your httpd.conf file.

 log.conf